Why is water pollution an emerging Global Crisis?

 Chemical pollutants:

-Including pesticides, fertilizers, and heavy metals can be the cause of serious health problems.
+Pesticides, fertilizers, and heavy metals can cause serious health problems.

-Flint, Michigan, residents experienced water contamination in 2014 as a result of insufficient testing and treatment of their water supply.
-Rashes, hair loss, and itching skin were all caused by the contaminated water.
-Children that drank the water had their blood lead levels doubled.
+Flint, Michigan, residents experienced water contamination in 2014 due to insufficient testing and treatment of their water supply.
+The contaminated water caused rashes, hair loss, and itching skin.
+Children who drank the water had their blood lead levels doubled.

 A person can be at risk of these problems if they ingest certain dissolved chemicals: